-Our lead product candidate, d-methadone, is an NCE being developed as a rapidly acting, sustained effect oral agent for the treatment of depression and other potential indications.
-We have previously completed Phase 1 single and multiple ascending dose studies and on October 15, 2019 we reported top-line data from study REL-1017-202.
+Our lead product candidate, d-methadone, is an NCE in development as a rapidly acting, sustained effect oral agent for the treatment of depression and other potential indications.
+We have previously successfully completed Phase 1 single and multiple ascending dose studies with safety and tolerability supporting further development.
+On October 15, 2019 we reported top-line data from the proof of concept study REL-1017-202.
 This was a double-blind, placebo-controlled Phase 2 clinical trial evaluating the safety, tolerability and efficacy of two oral doses of REL-1017, 25 mg once a day and 50 mg once a day, as an adjunctive treatment in patients with major depressive disorder (MDD), who experienced an inadequate response to 1 to 3 treatments with an antidepressant medications.